Dobiasd/frugally-deep/FAQ.md

 }
 ```

-Keep in mind, giving multiple `fdeep::tensor`s to `fdeep::model::predict` this has nothing to do with batch processing, because it is not supported.
-However you can run multiple single predictions im parallel (see question "Does frugally-deep support multiple CPUs?"), if you want do to that.
+Keep in mind, giving multiple `fdeep::tensor`s to `fdeep::model::predict` has nothing to do with batch processing because it is not supported.
+However you can run multiple single predictions in parallel (see the question "Does frugally-deep support multiple CPUs?"), if you want to do that.

 Does frugally-deep support multiple CPUs?
 -----------------------------------------